Skip to main content

 Cidr(IpNetwork)Match a CIDR range (e.g. 10.0.0.0/8); single IPs are stored as /32 or /128

-Domain(DomainName)Match an exact domain (e.g. example.com)
+Domain(DomainName)Match an exact domain (e.g. example.com) when a cached hostname for the remote IP equals it

 DomainSuffix(DomainName)Match the apex domain and every subdomain (e.g. example.com and api.example.com)